 Judgments made by the sample of diplomat role players were similar in some respects, but differed in others from those made by the IIASA sample (see Table 7).
-Almost identical results were obtained for the media coverage and mediator presence variables: limited coverage was judged to produce flexible behavior while wide coverage had the opposite effect in stages 3 and 4; a mediator-suggested solution was judged to lead them to be less flexible in the endgame while a delegates-suggested solution was judged to produce more flexibility.
-Similarly, being a delegate-advisor produced more flexibility in stages 1 and 2, holding the talks at a peripheral location produced relative flexibility in stage 2.
+Almost identical results were obtained for the media coverage and mediator presence variables: limited coverage was judged to produce flexible behavior while wide coverage had the opposite effect in stages 3 and 4; a mediator- suggested solution was judged to lead them to be less flexible in the endgame while a delegates-suggested solution was judged to produce more flexibility.
+Similarly, being a delegate-advisor produced more flexibility in stages 1 and 2, holding the talks at a peripheral location produced relative flexibility in stage 2, and seeking a comprehensive agreement was judged to produce relatively inflexible behavior in stage 2.